egruttadauria98/MScThesis_mutation_analysis/README.md

-# OpenFold-DeepSequence integration for protein mutation analysis
+# A study on the effectiveness of AlphaFold's hidden MSA representation for protein mutation analysis

 ## Virtual environments
 To successfully run both OpenFold and DeepSequence, two separate conda environments are needed